pwmt/pwmt.github.io/content/projects/girara/installation.md

 ---
 title: installation
-description: How to install jumanji
+description: How to install girara on your system
 ---

 ## Dependencies